msovara/african-rock-python/README.md

 # african-rock-python
-ML Python routines for weather and climate modeling
+Covert legacy code to ML Python routines for weather and climate modelling